mauricius/vue-draggable-resizable/stories/aspect-ratio/notes/aspect-ratio-with-minw-minh.md

-# Component with Aspect Ratio and Min Height, Min Width
+# Component with Aspect Ratio and minHeight, minWidth

 A component, with <b>`lock-aspect-ratio`</b> prop and Min Height set to 100 and Min Width set to 50.
 Notice that locking the aspect ratio also forces the Min Width to be 100 (Factor: 1 / 1).